 Producers receiving sheep and goats that are identified with a visually readable NLIS (Sheep) tag directly from another producer can if they wish register a record of the mob based movement on the NLIS database.
 Recording mob based movements on the NLIS database for 'property to property' movements is currently voluntary.
-P2P movement recording will be required from 31st March 2018.
+P2P movement recording for electronically tagged sheep and goats will be required from 31st March 2018.

 What arrangements apply to OJD vaccinated sheep?

 Producers who choose to vaccinate their flocks against ovine Johne's disease (OJD) are required to identify all vaccinates with an NLIS (Sheep) tag.
 When sheep are vaccinated against OJD, a capital "V" in a circle must be printed on the ear tag.
 Electronic tags with this symbol printed on them can be ordered online from Agriculture Victoria.

 What arrangements apply to the identification of store terminal lambs from OJD affected properties?